-See: How to Translate Names

-Manasseh built ...
-He surrounded ... and raised ...
-He put

-Manasseh did not do the building and construction himself, rather, he commanded his workers to do it.
+See: How to Translate Names (p.925) (See: How to Translate Names (p.925)) Manasseh built & He surrounded & and raised & He put Manasseh did not do the building and construction himself, rather, he commanded his workers to do it.
 Alternate translation: "Manasseh commanded his workers to build ...
 They surrounded ... and raised ...
-He commanded his workers to put" (See: Metonymy)

-ULT

-14 And after this, he built an outer wall for the city of David, on the west of Gihon, in the valley, and at the entrance of the Fish Gate, and around the hill, and he made it very high.
-And he put chiefs of the army in all the fortified cities in Judah.

-Gihon

-This was the name of a spring and a stream.
+He commanded his workers to put" (See: Metonymy (p.950)) (See: Metonymy (p.950)) Gihon This was the name of a spring and a stream.
 See how you translated the "waters of Gihon" in 2 Chronicles 32:30.
-Alternate translation: "the waters of Gihon" (See: How to Translate Names)

-the hill of Ophel

-Translate the name of this hill as you did in 2 Chronicles 27:3.
-(See: How to Translate Names)

-raised the wall up

-"built the wall up"

-the fortified cities

-This refers to cities with walls around them.
+Alternate translation: "the waters of Gihon" (See: How to Translate Names (p.925)) (See: How to Translate Names (p.925)) the hill of Ophel Translate the name of this hill as you did in 2 Chronicles 27:3.
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925)) raised the wall up Alternate translation: "built the wall up" the fortified cities This refers to cities with walls around them.

-He took away ... he had built ... and threw

-Manasseh did not do the building and construction himself; rather, he commanded his workers to do it.
-Alternate translation: "Manasseh commanded his workers to take away ... they had previously built ... and to throw" (See: Metonymy)

-the foreign gods

-"the false gods from other countries"

-ULT

-15 And he took away the foreign gods, and the idol from the house of Yahweh, and all the altars that he built on the mountain of the house of Yahweh and in Jerusalem.
-And he threw them outside the city.

-He rebuilt

-Manasseh did not do the building and construction himself, rather, he commanded his workers to do it.
-Alternate translation: "He commanded them to rebuild" (See: Metonymy)

-he commanded Judah

-ULT

-16 And he built the altar of Yahweh, and he sacrificed on it sacrifices of peace offerings and thank offerings.
-And he said to Judah to serve Yahweh, the God of Israel.

-Here "Judah" refers to the people who live there.
-Alternate translation: "he commanded the people of Judah" (See: Metonymy)

-(There are no notes for this verse.)

-ULT

-17 However, the people were still sacrificing on the high places, only to Yahweh, their God.

-behold, they are written among the deeds ... of Israel

-"anyone can look among the deeds ...
-Israel and see that they are written there"

-they are written

-These phrases can be stated in active form.
-Alternate translation: "men have written them" (See: Active or Passive)

-the deeds of the kings of Israel

-This in account of the history of Israel that no longer exists.

-ULT

-18 And the remainder of the matters of Manasseh, and his prayer to his God, and the words of the seers, those speaking to him in the name of Yahweh, the God of Israel, behold, they are on the words of the kings of Israel.

-the places where he had built high places and set up the Asherah poles and the carved figures

-Manasseh did not do the building and construction himself, rather, he commanded his workers to do it.
-Alternate translation: "the place where he had the high places built and the Asherah poles and the carved figures set up" or "the places where he commanded his workers to build the high places and to set up the Asherah poles and carved figures" (See: Metonymy)
+He took away & he had built & and threw Manasseh did not do the building and construction himself; rather, he commanded his workers to do it.
+Alternate translation: "Manasseh commanded his workers to take away ... they had previously built ... and to throw" (See: Metonymy (p.950)) the foreign gods Alternate translation: "the false gods from other countries" He rebuilt Manasseh did not do the building and construction himself, rather, he commanded his workers to do it.
+Alternate translation: "He commanded them to rebuild" (See: Metonymy (p.950)) (See: Metonymy (p.950)) he commanded Judah Here "Judah" refers to the people who live there.
+Alternate translation: "he commanded the people of Judah" (See: Metonymy (p.950)) (See: Metonymy (p.950)) (There are no notes for this verse.) behold, they are written among the deeds & of Israel Alternate translation: "anyone can look among the deeds ...
+Israel and see that they are written there" they are written These phrases can be stated in active form.
+Alternate translation: "men have written them" (See: Active or Passive (p.871)) (See: Active or Passive (p.871)) the deeds of the kings of Israel This in account of the history of Israel that no longer exists. the places where he had built high places and set up the Asherah poles and the carved figures Manasseh did not do the building and construction himself, rather, he commanded his workers to do it.
+Alternate translation: "the place where he had the high places built and the Asherah poles and the carved figures set up" or "the places where he commanded his workers to build the high places and to set up the Asherah poles and carved figures" (See: Metonymy (p.950)) (See: Metonymy (p.950)) the Chronicles of the Seers This is a book that no longer exists.

-ULT

-19 And his prayer and how he was entreated by him, and all his sin, and his unfaithfulness, and the places where he built in them high places, and he raised Asherim and idols before he humbled himself-behold, they are written in the Words of Hozai.
-[1]

-the Chronicles of the Seers

-This is a book that no longer exists.